Slot machine: United States

 In the United States, the public and private availability of slot machines is highly regulated by state governments.
-Many states have established gaming control boards to regulate the possession and use of slot machines and other form of gaming.
+Many states have established gaming control boards to regulate the possession and use of slot machines and other forms of gaming.

 Nevada is the only state that has no significant restrictions against slot machines both for public and private use.
 In New Jersey, slot machines are only allowed in hotel casinos operated in Atlantic City.
 Several states (Indiana, Louisiana and Missouri) allow slot machines (as well as any casino-style gambling) only on licensed riverboats or permanently anchored barges.
 Since Hurricane Katrina, Mississippi has removed the requirement that casinos on the Gulf Coast operate on barges and now allows them on land along the shoreline.
 Delaware allows slot machines at three horse tracks; they are regulated by the state lottery commission.
 In Wisconsin, bars and taverns are allowed to have up to five machines.
 These machines usually allow a player to either take a payout, or gamble it on a double-or-nothing "side game".

 The territory of Puerto Rico places significant restrictions on slot machine ownership, but the law is widely flouted and slot machines are common in bars and coffeeshops.

 In regards to tribal casinos located on Native American reservations, slot machines played against the house and operating independently from a centralized computer system are classified as "Class III" gaming by the Indian Gaming Regulatory Act (IGRA), and sometimes promoted as "Vegas-style" slot machines.
 In order to offer Class III gaming, tribes must enter into a compact (agreement) with the state that is approved by the Department of the Interior, which may contain restrictions on the types and quantity of such games.
 As a workaround, some casinos may operate slot machines as "Class II" games—a category that includes games where players play exclusively against at least one other opponent and not the house, such as bingo or any related games (such as pull-tabs).
 In these cases, the reels are an entertainment display with a pre-determined outcome based on a centralized game played against other players.
 Under the IGRA, Class II games are regulated by individual tribes and the National Indian Gaming Commission, and do not require any additional approval if the state already permits tribal gaming.

 Some historical race wagering terminals operate in a similar manner, with the machines using slots as an entertainment display for outcomes paid using the parimutuel betting system, based on results of randomly-selected, previously-held horse races (with the player able to view selected details about the race and adjust their picks before playing the credit, or otherwise use an auto-bet system).